ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 ## Instructions
 - Parse the JSON response
-- Extract the specific data you need
+- Extract the specific data you need (for example, temperature? pokemon stats?)
 - Format and display it nicely in your output area

 ## 💡 Code Hints
 Need help with response processing?
 Check out these snippets:
 - **JSON parsing:** See [SNIPPETS.md](./SNIPPETS.md#-api-calls) for response handling examples
 - **Data extraction:** Use dot notation to access nested properties
-- **Formatting:** Use template literals to format your output
+- **Formatting:** Use `console.log()` to test how you want to format the data before displaying it to users in a later level.

 ## ✅ Check
 1. Open your webpage in a browser